AI Automation/Property Management

 Using a generic smart speaker skill is not a viable option.
 They are designed for consumers, not for business workflows.
 They lack the logic to handle contractor routing, issue categorization, or integration with a work order system.
 You cannot program an off-the-shelf Alexa skill to text your specific on-call plumber for issues tagged 'critical'.

-Once the data is structured, the system executes your routing logic.
-A high-urgency plumbing issue can trigger an immediate SMS to your plumber via Twilio's API.
-A low-urgency appliance issue can create a new row in a Supabase database that you review the next morning.
-The tenant receives a confirmation text that their request was received.
-The entire process, from call-end to contractor notification, completes in under 8 seconds.
+Once the data is structured, Syntora would implement your specific routing logic.
+For instance, a high-urgency plumbing issue could be configured to trigger an immediate SMS notification to your plumber via Twilio's API.
+A low-urgency appliance issue could create a new entry in a Supabase database for your team to review the following morning.
+The system would confirm receipt of the request with the tenant via text message.
+The entire process, from the end of the tenant's call to the contractor notification, would be engineered for rapid execution.

 The system triages and dispatches urgent requests instantly, 24/7.
 Response time drops from hours to under 10 seconds for critical issues.